deeanalyst/netrum_litenode/README.md

   ```
 ### How to Get `LitenodeHunter` Role
 - Go to the `⁠🤖┃bot-commands` channel in the Discord community.
-- Type in `/register` it would drop down and show you the command for the `Netrum Node`.
+- Type in `/register` it would drop down and show you the command for the `Netrum Node`, click once when you see it.
-- Paste your `node-id` in the dialog box and hit enter to bind your node to your Discord account.
+- Paste your `node-id` in the dialog box that shows and hit enter to bind your node to your Discord account.

-`NB:` Your `node-id` looks like this `netrum.lite.deeanalyst.base.eth`
+`NB`: Your `node-id` looks like this `netrum.lite.deeanalyst.base.eth`

 #### `NB`: Make sure you are in the netrum directory before running any `netrum` commands.
 ```